HL7-DaVinci/CRD/ehr-server/README.md

 The FHIR server will persist FHIR resources between restarts.
 You can delete the folder `target` to clear all resources.

 To load the data from the json files in fhirResourcesToLoad, run the following script:
-`gradle loadData` (this must be run while the FHIR server is running)
+`gradle loadData` (this must be run while the FHIR server is running and `use_oauth` is false in `ehr-server/src/main/resources/fhirServer.properties`)

 ## Server endpoints
 |Relative URL|Endpoint Description|